rbleattler/mdop-docs/mdop/appv-v5/how-to-configure-access-to-packages-by-using-the-management-console-51.md

 ---
 title: How to Configure Access to Packages by Using the Management Console
-description: How to Configure Access to Packages by Using the Management Console
+description: How to configure access to packages by using the Management Console in App-V 5.1.
 author: aczechowski
 ms.assetid: 4fd39bc2-d814-46de-a108-1c21fa404e8a
 ms.reviewer: